invisibleXML/ixml/misc/pragmas.md

 Note that some nonterminals are subscripted so that references to their grammatical attributes can be unambiguous.
-To express this grammar in ixml, we need either to allow multiple rules for the same nonterminal, or to allow pragmas before connectors like comma or semicolon, or we need to allow string-to-typed-value functions in the style of XPath.
+To express this grammar in ixml, we need either (1) to allow multiple rules for the same nonterminal, or (2) to allow pragmas before connectors like comma or semicolon, or (3) we need to allow string-to-typed-value functions in the style of XPath.
 I'll assume the latter two, along with a string() function that returns the string value of a nonterminal.
-With these assumptions, and the assumption that by means not specified the prefix *ag* has been bound to an appropriate grammar for attribute-grammar functionality, the attribute grammar could be written thus using the brackets-QName syntax
+With these assumptions, and the assumption that by means not specified the prefix *ag* has been bound to an appropriate namespace for attribute-grammar functionality, the attribute grammar could be written thus using the brackets-QName syntax:

 ````
     [@ag:id e0] expr:  [@ag:id e1] expr, s, '+', s, term